Learning Visual Representations for Transfer Learning by Suppressing Texture: Introduction

-Our work is inspired by the observations that ImageNet pre-trained models fail to generalize well across datasets \citep{Geirhos2018ImageNettrainedCA,recht2019imagenet}, due to over-reliance on texture and low-level features.
-Stylized-ImageNet \citep{Geirhos2018ImageNettrainedCA} attempted to modify the texture from images by using style-transfer to render images in the style of randomly selected paintings from the Kaggle paintings dataset.
+Our work is inspired by the observation that ImageNet pre-trained models fail to generalize well across datasets \cite{Geirhos2018ImageNettrainedCA,recht2019imagenet}, due to over-reliance on texture and low-level features.
+Stylized-ImageNet \cite{Geirhos2018ImageNettrainedCA} attempted to modify the texture of images using style-transfer to render images in the style of randomly selected paintings from the Kaggle paintings dataset.
 However, this approach offers little control over exactly which cues are removed from the image.
 The resulting images sometimes retain texture and distort the original shape.
+Stylized-ImageNet especially doesn't work well in the case of SSL since the network learns the texture and uses those textures to solve the SSL tasks (see Tab \ref{tab:MocoV2 Experiments} Row1.
 In our approach (Fig. \ref{fig:teaser}), we suppress the texture instead of modifying it.
-We empirically show that this helps in learning better higher level representations and works better than CNN-based stylized augmentation.
-We compare our approach with Gaussian blur augmentation, recently used in \citep{chen2020simple, chen2020improved}, and show that Anisotropic-filtering for texture suppression is better, because Gaussian blur can potentially suppress edges and other higher-level semantic information as well.
+We empirically show that this helps in learning better higher-level representations and works better than CNN-based stylized augmentation.
+We compare our approach with Gaussian blur augmentation, recently used in \cite{chen2020simple, chen2020improved}, and show that Anisotropic-filtering for texture suppression is better because isotropic Gaussian blur can potentially suppress edges and other higher-level semantic information as well.
+Our proposed method works well in self-supervised and supervised learning tasks, and we outperform both Gaussian blurring and Stylized-ImageNet in both settings.

-Our approach yields consistent improvements in both supervised and self-supervised learning settings for learning representations that generalize well across different datasets.
-For the supervised setting, we pre-train on ImageNet, and test on eight different datasets including ImageNet, Pascal VOC \citep{Everingham2009ThePV}, DTD \citep{Newell_2020}, CIFAR 100 \citep{hendrycks2019selfsupervised}, Sketch ImageNet \citep{Wang2019LearningRG}, etc. For self-supervised setting, we used two learning frameworks: Jigsaw \citep{Noroozi2016UnsupervisedLO}, and MoCoV2 \citep{chen2020improved}.
-MoCo \citep{he2019momentum} and MoCoV2 \citep{chen2020improved} have achieved competitive performance on ImageNet classification and have outperformed supervised pre-trained counterparts on detection and segmentation tasks on the PASCAL VOC \citep{Everingham2009ThePV} and COCO datasets \citep{Lin2014MicrosoftCC}.
-Our texture-suppressing augmentation consistently outperforms MoCoV2, which uses Gaussian blurring, and Jigsaw on transfer learning experiments on VOC classification, detection, segmentation benchmarks, and also on classification tasks for other transfer learning datasets, including DTD \citep{Newell_2020}, Cars \citep{KrauseStarkDengFei-Fei_3DRR2013}, Aircraft \citep{maji13fine-grained}, etc.